DMCC: Medical Devices from Design to Market Launch

 SPECIFIC KNOWLEDGE GAINED THROUGH THE PROGRAM

-• Synthesis, characterization, evaluation, and processing of biomaterials
+• Synthesis, Characterization, Evaluation, and Processing of Biomaterials

-• In-depth knowledge of the regulatory and economic constraints of the medical device market
+• In-depth knowledge of the regulatory and economic constraints of the

 • Innovation Process for Medical Devices